|Big Daddy's Kitchen|

 Heat oven to 325o

 Combine the spice paste ingredients into a bowl large enough for this and the pieces of pork and mix to combine.
-Add the pork pieces, very slightly oiled, and toss so that the seasoning clings to the pork.
+Add the pork pieces, and toss so that the seasoning clings to the pork.
 Cover and allow to marinate in the fridge 2-4 hours.

-Heat the oil in a large, heavy bottom pan to medium high.
-Sear the pork pieces well then add the onions, tomato, cloves, cardamom pods, water and salt.
-The braising liquid shoud not completely cover the pork.
+Heat the oil in a large, heavy bottom pan to medium high heat.
+Add the pork pieces with its marinade and cook, stirring often, for about 10 minutes.
+Add the onion/tomato puree and stir well to combine.
+Add water as needed as the braising liquid shoud not completely cover the pork.
 Bring to a boil, cover the pan and place in the oven to finish cooking.
 After about an hour check the pork for tenderness.
 The pork should juicy and very, very tender.
 Return to oven if pork is not done.
 Adjust the salt for your preference and serve over Basmati rice.

 © Copyright Big Daddy's Kitchen 1994 - 2017